 15 Tips for Success with Sunscreen

-If you remember just 15 things about sunscreen, these are the 15 to know.
-They’ll help you forgo sunburns, prevent skin cancer, and make you a better global citizen.
+If you remember just 15 things about sunscreen, these are the 15 tips to know to ensure you find the right sunscreen and know how to apply it properly.
+These tips will help you forgo sunburns, prevent skin cancer, and make you a better global citizen.

 Broad-spectrum sunscreens protect against both UVA and UVB rays.

-Don’t think that higher is drastically better, though.
+Don’t think that a higher SPF level is drastically better, though.
 SPF 30 absorbs 97% of UV rays.
 SPF 50 absorbs just 1% more at 98%.

 Once you’ve stepped outside is too late to apply sunscreen.
-For best protection, put it on 30 minutes before sun exposure.
+For the best UV protection, put it on 30 minutes before sun exposure.

 For general use, reapply sunscreen every 2 hours.
 Do it more often if swimming, sweating, or towel drying.